chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 each test driving its private car (writing its own private code) to set up the test.

-A Public Transit test moves around the app by going from `TransitStation` to `TransitStation`, and the stations are connected by routes (transition methods).
-`TransitStations` are marked by `Elements`, which are recognizable features of the destination station (features such as Android Views), which the test takes as evidence that it has arrived and is ready to perform any test-specific operation, checking or further navigation.
+A Public Transit test moves around the app by going from `Station` to `Station`, and the stations are connected by routes (transition methods). `Stations` are marked by `Elements`, which are recognizable features of the destination station (features such as Android Views), which the test takes as evidence that it has arrived and is ready to perform any test-specific operation, checking or further navigation.

 ### Structure and layers